 He was subsequently awarded a Wellcome Trust PhD Research Fellowship in 2011, NIHR Clinical Lectureship in 2015, Wellcome Trust Institutional Lectureship in 2016 and a Biomedical Research Grant.

 Alex has authored over 80 clinical and translational research publications in reproductive endocrinology.
 His research focuses on reproductive hormones and their influence on behaviour and bones.
 He has presented his work in invited talks internationally, including at the British Endocrine Society, International Congress of Endocrinology, American Endocrine Society, European Society of Endocrinology, International Congress for Neuroendocrinology, European Society of Human Reproduction and Embryology Annual Conferences and as 'Visiting Professor' at Harvard University.
 In addition, he has been elected to the National Science and Grants Committee for the UK Society for Endocrinology.

-Dr Comninos is heavily involved in clinical work as a Consultant Endocrinologist at Imperial College Healthcare NHS Trust (based at St. Mary's, Hammersmith and Charing Cross Hospitals).
+Alex is heavily involved in clinical work as a Consultant Endocrinologist at Imperial College Healthcare NHS Trust (based at St. Mary's, Hammersmith and Charing Cross Hospitals).
 Alongside general endocrinology, he leads the Imperial Endocrine Bone Unit (EBU) responsible for >4000 patients visits/year, where his clinical interests include reproductive disorders and bone disorders and their influence on each other, as well as calcium disorders including hyperparathyroidism and osteoporosis.
 Within the EBU he set-up and heads the new nationally-leading Fracture Liaison Service.